bsoist/bsoist.github.io/_posts/2011-03-29-difficult-ideas-explained-in-pictures.md

 dsq_thread_id:
   - 265855921
 categories:
-  - Faith
+  - faith
-  - Freedom
+  - freedom
-  - Fun
+  - fun
-  - Links
+  - links
 ---
 I have a habit of browsing the Internet every day for fun and interesting content.
 While doing so the other day I ran into two pages that very simply explained complex ideas.
 So I set off on a journey to find more of these.